CBID2/refract-docs/docs/CONTRIBUTING.md

 ### Reporting Bugs or Ideas

 Found a bug or have a feature idea?
-Open an issue on GitHub Issues with:
+Raise an issue on our repository with:

 - A clear description.
 - Steps to reproduce (if a bug).